-Holding on to the lead in the second half has been a problem for the Boston University men’s basketball team.
-This Saturday that trend continued, as the Terriers blew a 15-point halftime advantage in an 82-80 overtime loss to Lehigh University at Agganis Arena.
+The Boston University men’s basketball team continued its trend of failing to hold on to second-half leads Saturday, as the Terriers blew a 15-point halftime advantage in an 82-80 overtime loss to Lehigh University at Agganis Arena.

 “We’ve had big leads, we’ve played really well, we have to learn how to sustain it,” said BU coach Joe Jones following the loss.
 “We’re a veteran team, it’s not something we should be dealing with right now.”